 More trouble to use and clean than they're worth, you rarely reach for them.
 Declutter, and make room for your well-used utensils.

 6. The knife block

 How many knives do you actually use?
-Minimalist chef and cookbook author Mark Bittman recommends an 8-inch all-purpose chef's knife, a serrated bread knife (also great for tomatoes), and a paring knife.
+Famed minimalist chef and cookbook author Mark Bittman recommends an 8-inch all-purpose chef's knife (I prefer the 6-inch knife – my hands are smaller), a serrated knife, and a paring knife.
 Get rid of the block and free up a chunk of counter space.

 7. Extra mugs